-The MPMA board of directors maintains a list of the top priorities it determines necessary for the board to fulfill its obligations to the association membership and achieve the association's vision.
+The MPMA board of directors maintains a working list of the priorities it determines necessary for the board to fulfill its obligations to the association membership and achieve the association's vision.
 The board may revise this list as it deems appropriate.
-The priorities are for planning purposes and serve as guidelines for decisions the board must make as it works to manage VGC's common use areas and association responsibilities.
-The priorities are listed without reference to their order of importance and they include Governance; Common areas, Irrigation and Reserves; Vegetation, Landscaping and Water Conservation; Financial Management; Governing Documents; Sustaining the Community of Villages.
+The priorities are for both short- and long-range planning purposes and serve as guidelines for decisions the board must make as it manages our homeowners association.
+The priorities are listed without reference to their order of importance, and they include safety issues, updating governing documents and land use standards, VGC and Village management, improving irrigation infrastructure and water conservation, financing annual and Reserve fund needs, resident communications and continuing education, enforcement of standards, recruiting/training necessary volunteers, reducing rental percentages, and strengthening relations with our neighbors.

-VGC GOVERNANCE STRUCTURE AND ROLES FOR THE MPMA AND VILLAGES
+GOVERNANCE STRUCTURE FOR MPMA & VILLAGES

-Resident Participation - Vital for Success
+Resident Participation "Vital for Success"

-All VGC owners and residents should be aware that their participation in village life is essential.
+All VGC owners and residents should be aware that their participation in Village life is essential.
 More is said about this throughout this planning document.
 The key message is this: The quality of life here is directly tied to how well we care for our individual properties and the properties we all share in common such as streets, walkways, landscapes and more.
-Although we contract for landscape and a few other services most of the management and maintenance work is performed by your neighbors who serve as unpaid volunteers.
+Although we contract for landscape and a few other services most of the management and some of the maintenance work is performed by your neighbors who serve as unpaid volunteers.
 Without them our monthly dues will increase.